-PostNL provides businesses and consumers in the Benelux with an extensive range of services for their mail and parcel needs, transforming from a traditional mail businesses into a logistics service provider.
-Through their international sales network Spring, they connect local businesses around the world to consumers globally.
-The group is structured in components and we tailor our group audit approach accordingly.
-We pay specific attention in our audit to a number of areas driven by the operations of the group and our risk assessment.
+PostNL provides businesses and consumers in the Benelux with an extensive range of services for their mail and parcel needs.
+Through their international sales network Spring, they connect local business around the world to consumers globally.
+The group is structured in components and we tailored our group audit approach accordingly.
+We paid specific attention in our audit to a number of areas driven by the operations of the group and our risk assessment.

-We start by determining materiality and identifying and assessing the risks of material misstatement of the financial statements, whether due to fraud, non-compliance with laws and regulations or error in order to design audit procedures responsive to those risks, and to obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
+We start by determining materiality and identifying and assessing the risks of material misstatement of the financial statements, whether due to fraud or error in order to design audit procedures responsive to those risks and to obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.

 We consider an earnings-based measure as the most appropriate basis to determine materiality.
 We consider operating income to be the most appropriate earnings-based benchmark, as it provides us with a consistent year on year basis for determining materiality and is one of the key performance measures for the users of the financial statements.